Pacific Lutheran University: University status

 Reclaiming the original name, Pacific Lutheran College became known as Pacific Lutheran University in 1960.
 Along with the name of the school being changed the PLU mascot was also changed from the Gladiators to the Knights.
 The 1960s saw decade-long construction boom as ten buildings were built by 1970, almost as many as had been built in the previous 70 years.

 The 1960s and 1970s were a time of great change on PLU's campus when restrictions on student life began to loosen.
 Chapel was no longer required and two dormitories become coed.
 Girls' dormitories' restrictive hours were replaced with a card-key system, and opposite-sex visitation was allowed 3 times a week instead of 2 times a year.
 Dancing was allowed for the first time on campus in 1963.
 Several well known entertainers performed at PLU including Louis Armstrong, Ray Charles, The Steve Miller Band, The Righteous Brothers, B.B.
-King, Ike & Tina Turner, Bob Hope and The Psychedelic Furs performing hits 'Pretty in Pink' and 'Heartbreak Beat'.
+King, Ike & Tina Turner, and Bob Hope.

 Throughout its history PLU has remained close to its Scandinavian roots.
 In 1975 the school played host to King Olav V of Norway.
 Three years later in 1978, 14 members of Stortinget, the Norwegian Parliament, visited PLU.
 In 1982 King Carl XVI Gustav and Queen Silvia of Sweden visited PLU and the following year Princess Astrid of Norway also paid a visit to the university.
 That same year a monument was erected in Valle, Norway, to honor the Rev. Bjug Harstad, founder of PLU.
 By 1989 a Scandinavian Cultural Center would be completed on the lower floor of the University Center.
 King Harald V and Queen Sonja of Norway came to PLU in 1995 with Queen Sonja receiving an honorary Doctorate of Humane Letters.
 Crown Prince Haakon of Norway visited PLU in 1999.
-To mark its 125th anniversary in 2015, PLU awarded an honorary Doctor of Laws degree upon King Harald V of Norway.
+King Harald V and Queen Sonja of Norway visited PLU once again in the summer of 2015.
+To mark its 125th anniversary in 2015, PLU awarded an honorary Doctor of Laws degree to King Harald V of Norway.

 Presidents

 The first President of the Pacific Lutheran University was Rev. Bjug Harstad.
 The entire university was housed in one building from 1894 to 1912.
 This building was formerly known as Old Main but has since been renamed Harstad Hall in honor of the founding president.

-The 14th and current President of the Pacific Lutheran University is L. Allan Belton, appointed in 2017.
+The 14th and current president of the Pacific Lutheran University is L. Allan Belton, appointed in 2017.